 • Doctor shopping to get extra Suboxone

-Suboxone abuse causes withdrawal symptoms when a person stops abusing this drug or significantly reduces their regular intake level.
+The use of Suboxone may cause withdrawal symptoms when a person stops using drug or significantly reduces their regular intake level.
 Withdrawal symptoms include cravings for Suboxone (or other opioids or opiates), diarrhea, flu-like symptoms, shaking, and muscle pain.
+So, it is necessary for patients of any drugs to know the side effects of potential addictive medications.

 How reliable are home drug tests for Suboxone?

 The opioid ingredient in Suboxone, Buprenorphine, will not appear in an opioid drug test unless you take a multi-panel test that specifically tests for Buprenorphine.
-However, if you are being recommended Suboxone, you shouldn't have to worry about a positive test buprenorphine test.
+However, if you are prescribed Suboxone, you shouldn't have to worry about a positive buprenorphine test.

 Some first-check home drug test products are more than 99 percent accurate in detecting specific drugs according to the designated cut-off levels.
-However, if a more sensitive test is managed, there is a chance of testing positive if drugs are present in the urine.
+However, if a more sensitive test is administered, there is a significant chance for your urine to test positive.

-While Suboxone acts as some of the effects of opioid drugs, Suboxone does not show up on panels as other opioids.
+While Suboxone may have some of the same side effects of opioid drugs, Suboxone does not show up on panels as other opioids.
 It will only show up if the panel tests for Buprenorphine (one of the components of Suboxone) and its metabolites.
+So, it is important for FDA approved testing or companies associated with such testing products be used.

 For additional information about drug testing products, drug tests, and any other concerns, don't hesitate to get in touch with us: